 Building a consortium for Horizon Europe lump sum projects is no different to creating one for projects using actual costs.
-However, having the right type of consortium partners for lump sum projects is of particular importance, since the EC makes payments only upon the completion of the individual work packages (WP).
-If a WP is delayed, for example, because of an inexperienced or defaulting project partner, the payment for the other beneficiaries involved in this WP will be delayed as well.
+However, having the right type of consortium partners for lump sum projects is of particular importance since the EC makes payments only upon the completion of the individual work packages (WP).
 This is different from how the EC has made payments on Horizon projects using actual costs until now and will become even more important as lump sums are rolled out more widely across Horizon Europe.